georgekatona/georgekatona.github.io/_posts/2019-04-04-Dynamic-Visualization-of-Running-Data.markdown

     </video>
 </div>

 If you're interested in the final interactive result, you can find it [here](https://georgekatona.com/vivicitta/index.html).
-I appreciate any of your thoughts and impressions in the comments section below.
+I appreciate any of your thoughts and impressions in the comments section.

 *Links:*
 - [Interactive Dashboard - Crimes Committed in Urbana, Illinois ](https://georgekatona.com/urbana-crimes/index.html)